Punalu'u to Kamehame

 Elevation Gain: negligible

-Overview: This is a long southern coastal hike that begins at popular Punalu'u Black Sand Beach and travels along the seldom-visited lava expanse of the Kaʻū coastline to deserted Kamehame beach.
+This is a long southern coastal hike that begins at popular Punalu'u Black Sand Beach and travels along the seldom-visited lava expanse of the Kaʻū coastline to deserted Kamehame beach.
 Along the way are a number of cultural resources, most notably Kāne'ele'ele Heiau, one of the largest luakini heaiu (temple for human sacrifice) on the Big Island.
-Puna luʻu means "fresh spring that is dived for" in the Hawaiian language because the ancient inhabitants of this part of the island would dive with gourds to fill with fresh water in the bay's springs.
+Puna luʻu means fresh spring that is dived for in the Hawaiian language because the ancient inhabitants of this part of the island would dive with gourds to fill with fresh water in the bay's springs.
 Punalu'u is one of the most popular black sand beaches on the island of Hawai'i although it's not the best for swimming.
-Kamehame, meaning "the kame tree," is another black sand beach flecked with green olivine and is the premier nesting area for the endangered honu'ea (Hawksbill turtle) and honu (green sea turtle).
+Kamehame is another black sand beach flecked with green olivine and is the premier nesting area for the endangered honu'ea (Hawksbill turtle) and honu (green sea turtle).
 Turtle nesting season is from June to November, and you should avoid all turtle nesting sites completely during this period and even avoid Kamehame beach in general.
-Both species of sea turtles and all sea mammals are protected by both federal and state law, and I advise maintaining at least a twenty-five foot buffer from these species.
-Use a telephoto lens, binoculars, or squint, but stay away!
-Punalu'u Black Sand Beach is also very popular with sea turtles, and you should heed all posted warnings there and give them a very large buffer.
+Both species of sea turtles and all sea mammals are protected by both federal and state law, and you should maintain a twenty-five foot buffer from these species.
 This long Kaʻū hike guarantees solitude.